system76/tech-docs/src/models/launch_heavy_1/repairs.md

 **Time estimate:** 50 minutes
 **Difficulty:** High <span style="color:red;">●</span>

-If either of the PCBs in your Launch Heavy become damaged and need to be replaced, or if you are changing all of the switches on the PCBs, it can be removed and replaced using these instructions.
+If either of the PCBs in your Launch Heavy become damaged and need to be replaced, or if you are changing all of the switches on the PCBs, they can be removed and replaced using these instructions.
 The two PCBs are joined by a 100mm long, 20 pin, 0.5mm pitch FPC cable.

 ### Steps to remove the PCBs:

 1. [Remove all of the keycaps](#removing-and-installing-keycaps) and [all of the switches](#removing-and-installing-switches).
+    - The 2U stabilizers do not need to be removed.
 2. Turn the keyboard over and remove the eight bottom panel screws.
 3. Remove the bottom panel.
     - Lifting the bottom panel out of the chassis may be easier with one of the magnetic lift bars installed.